StreetScout

 Where is Priestdale?

-Priestdale is a suburb of Queensland, Australia.
+Priestdale is a suburb of Queensland, Australia, in the Logan local government area.

 What is the population of Priestdale?